Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 - Nerandomilast (Boehringer Ingelheim)

-- Achieved endpoints in Phase 3 trial (2024).
+- Achieved endpoints in Phase 3 FIBRONEER-IPF trial (2024).
 Suppresses cAMP degradation, exerting anti-inflammatory and anti-fibrotic effects.

 LPA1 Antagonist